 We pick up right after the thanksgiving prayer.
 The priest starts this section with 'Let us go forth in peace' and we respond 'In the name of the Lord'.
+What do you notice about this ending?
 The Divine Liturgy ends as it began, with peace.
-Right after the initial proclamation, the deacon began the Litany of Peace with: 'In peace, let us pray to the Lord.'
+Right after the initial proclamation 'Blessed is the kingdom...', what did the deacon say to start the first Litany?
+'In peace, let us pray to the Lord.'
+Do you remember the Litany's name?
+The Litany of Peace.
 Truly the peace of the Lord has been a refrain throughout the Liturgy.
-Priest-monk Gregorios writes:
+Priestmonk Gregorios writes: